A story of hope for January

 We generally bring the new year in with a bang, and it’s common to feel the pressure to set resolutions as flashy as our fireworks.
 But while new year’s resolutions may be inspiring to some, not all of us feel like that.
 If you’re just taking things day-by-day, it may be stressful to think about all the life-changing goals you ‘should’ be working towards.

 We want to reframe this ‘new year new me!’ thought process.
-So, we’re sharing two stories – one from a Next Steps colleague and one from a member of our STAR Communications Team – about finding hope for the future, even when facing severe mental health problems.
+So, we’re sharing this inspirational story from Jo, a peer volunteer in our Next Steps team, about finding hope for the future, even when facing severe mental health problems.

 - It’s okay if 2021 wasn’t ‘your year’